Phase transitions in TGFT: Functional renormalization group in the cyclic-melonic potential approximation and

-where the potential is determined by a single function {\lambda^\ell_{n,k}} \beq V^\ell_k ( z ) = \sum_{n = 2}^{\infty} \frac{1}{n!}\cbk z^n , \eeq with real scale-dependent coefficients $\cbk$.
+with real scale-dependent coefficients $\cbk$.
 This theory space is approximately stable under the FRG in the large $k$ regime as shown in the $\rk=3$ case with an additional closure constraint \cite{TGFT3}.
 There, the interactions are called ``non-branching" melons since they correspond to the subset of non-branching rooted trees according to the classification of melonic interactions in terms of a bijection to rooted trees~\cite{Bonzom:2011cs}.
 We prefer to call them cyclic melons since it is their cyclicity which will reduce all calculations to the simple potential function $V_k$ upon projection onto a constant field.
 Furthermore, this potential is very similar to the one in matrix theories, precisely because it is the generalization of complex-matrix interactions to melonic tensor interactions which preserves cyclicity.
 Still, it covers essential tensorial structure because of the different colours which mix in a non-trivial way at higher loop orders.
 We further comment on our choice of theory space and its limitations in particular when projecting onto uniform field configurations in the following subsection.